cobblers-children/faceoff/README.md

 - handles async tests
 - can skip tests for version where functionality is missing
 - formatted summary view
+- exposes metadata for whitebox testing of module internals

 ### Example Output